webqit/quantum-js/README.md

 **[Motivation](#motivation) • [Overview](#an-overview) • [Polyfill](#the-polyfill) • [Design Discussion](#design-discussion) • [Getting Involved](#getting-involved) • [License](#license)**

-Contract Functions are a proposed new type of JavaScript function that enable fine-grained Reactive Programming in the *imperative* form and *linear* flow of the language, where every logic expressed is maintained as a "contract" throughout the lifetime of the program!
+Contract Functions are a proposed new type of JavaScript function that enables fine-grained Reactive Programming in the *imperative* form and *linear* flow of the language, where every logic expressed is maintained as a "contract" throughout the lifetime of the program!
 (By this, we introduce Imperative Reactive Programming (IRP) in JavaScript!)

 Contract Functions is an upcoming proposal!